 On April 3, UW–Madison’s La Follette School of Public Affairs brings together a distinguished group of scholars and experts for the symposium Integration or Disintegration?
 The Future of Global Governance and the Global Economy.
 Dani Rodrik, the Ford Foundation Professor of International Political Economy at Harvard’s John F. Kennedy School of Government, will give the keynote address at 4:45 pm.

 Rodrik’s research covers globalization, economic growth and development, and political economy.
 He is president-elect of the International Economic Association, and his most recent book, Straight Talk on Trade: Ideas for a Sane World Economy, was published in 2017.
 Charles Engel of UW–Madison’s Department of Economics will introduce Rodrik.

 The symposium begins at 1 pm with a panel discussion on The Backlash Against Trade and Globalization.
 In this panel, three prominent economists will discuss these issues and help us to understand the causes and consequences of the backlash against globalization.

-La Follette School Professor Menzie Chinn will moderate the discussion by Mary Lovely of Syracuse University and the Peterson Institute for International Economics, Philip Levi of the Chicago Council on Global Affairs and Northwestern University, and Ian Coxhead of UW–Madison.
+La Follette School Professor Menzie Chinn will moderate the discussion by Mary Lovely of Syracuse University and the Peterson Institute for International Economics, Philip Levy of the Chicago Council on Global Affairs, and Northwestern University and Ian Coxhead, Professor of Agricultural and Applied Economics, University of Wisconsin–Madison.